-In October 2020, following implementation of new federal rules associated with the Clean Water Act, Twin Pines Minerals, LLC announced that it was moving forward with a plan to begin mining land on Trail Ridge, adjacent to the Refuge.
+In October 2020, following implementation of new federal rules associated with the Clean Water Act, Twin Pines Minerals announced that it was moving forward with a plan to begin mining land on Trail Ridge, adjacent to the Refuge.

 Washington Post Article – Trump Rule Eases Effort To Strip Mine Near Okefenokee.